 We decided to do a favela tour in Rio de Janeiro with a local tour agency rather than a tourism board/chain.
 This way the money stays in the favelas and supports the locals as a small amount goes to each institution we visited, plus the locals who organized the tour.

 I can only recommend Favela Santa Marta Tour.
 Our tour guide was Felipe, who is fluent in multiple languages.
 While we chose the English tour, you can also ask for Spanish or Portuguese.

 The Santa Marta favela tour in Rio is about 2h long.
-You will stop at different institutions like kindergarden, post office, home of founder and souvenir shops where you can buy things to further support the locals.
-I bought a shirt which was designed by a 6 year old and a hand painted picture of Rio.
+You will stop at different institutions like kindergarten, post office, home of founder and souvenir shops where you can buy things to further support the locals.
+I bought a shirt which was designed by a 6-year-old and a hand-painted picture of Rio.

 Here you can find more details about the meeting point and what to bring to the Santa Marta favela tour in Rio.

 Santa Marta is the 2nd favela that was built in Rio and one of the steepest with no streets.
 Around 8000 people live there nowadays.